awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    The following parameters are optional and allow further customisation of the solution if required:

+   - **DeployVpc:** (Default: true) Whether to deploy the solution provided VPC.
+     If you wish to use your own VPC, set this value to false.
+The solution provided VPC uses VPC Endpoints to access the required services which will incur additional costs.
+For more details, see the [VPC Endpoint Pricing] page.
    - **VpcSecurityGroups:** (Default: "") List of security group IDs to apply to Fargate deletion tasks.
 For more information on how to obtain these IDs, see
      [Configuring a VPC for the Solution](#configuring-a-vpc-for-the-solution).
-     Leave blank to use the solution provided VPC.
+     If _DeployVpc_ is true, this parameter is ignored.
    - **VpcSubnets:** (Default: "") List of subnets to run Fargate deletion tasks in.
 For more information on how to obtain these IDs, see [Configuring a VPC for the Solution](#configuring-a-vpc-for-the-solution).
-     Leave blank to use the solution provided VPC.
+     If _DeployVpc_ is true, this parameter is ignored.
    - **FlowLogsGroup**: (Default: "") If using the solution provided VPC, defines the CloudWatch Log group which should be used for flow logs.
 If not set, flow logs will not be enabled.
-If both _VpcSecurityGroups_ and _VpcSubnets_ are set, this parameter is ignored.
+If _DeployVpc_ is false, this parameter is ignored.
 Enabling flow logs will incur additional costs.
 See the [CloudWatch Logs Pricing] page for the associated costs.
    - **FlowLogsRoleArn**: (Default: "") If using the solution provided VPC, defines which IAM Role should be used to send flow logs to CloudWatch.
 If not set, flow logs will not be enabled.
-If both _VpcSecurityGroups_ and _VpcSubnets_ are set, this parameter is ignored.
+If _DeployVpc_ is false, this parameter is ignored.
    - **CreateCloudFrontDistribution:** (Default: true) Creates a CloudFront distribution for accessing the web interface of the solution.
    - **AccessControlAllowOriginOverride:** (Default: false) Allows overriding